neha-nayeem/Project-01/README.md

  <br>

    3. For Assault, the peak is in summer season (Jun, Jul, Aug).
 Break and Enter, Auto Theft, Robbery have peaks in October.

-   Note: Due to the large difference in Y axies, Total number of Crime and Assualt are displayed on separate graph as B&E, Auto Theft and Robbery

 - **Correlation of crime with time of the day:**
     - Lowest crime occurred in a day is early in the morning (around 6 am)